trkin/dev.trk.in.rs/_posts/2023-01-04-intership.md

 layout: post
 ---

-We rented a room on Liman 3 Novi Sad, intended for the training of programmers so that they improve their knowledge to the level that they can start working on client jobs.
-It will be an unpaid one-month internship (February) for the Ruby on Rails platform, 4+ hours every weekday.
+Do you want to know how to create web sites ?
+Try [Ruby on Rails](https://rubyonrails.org/) with us, Liman 3, Novi Sad.

+Intership for beginners in Ruby in March 2023 is free for selected participants.

 Requirements:
-- experience with `git`, `HTML&CSS`, `Ruby on Rails`, `SQL` (bonus if you are using `vim`, develop with `testing` approach)
+- experience with `HTML`, `CSS` and `Ruby on Rails` (bonus if you are using `vim`, develop with `testing` approach)
-- self motivated hobby projects (web, linux, electronics or similar)
 - good communication skills, knowledge sharing, honesty (nice person)
-- dedicated to a healthy lifestyle, practicing recreational sport (for example walking)

 Benefits:
-- 1 hour a day of mentoring and setting tasks (`jekyll`, `Rails`)
+- 1 hour a day of mentoring
 - work on our open source projects like Movebase.link (listing of sport events)
-- learn linux secrets on Ubuntu Multiseat computer
-- joint morning trainings (walking, paddling a SUP board)
+- experince so you can apply for a job (hopefully in our company)

 We select participants based on our assessment of whether they are ready to master Ruby on Rails material during the internship.